 In 1978, the law was again altered, providing that any person of the age of majority can examine public records in the state and that penalties were set for government officials who failed to comply with the law.

 The Louisiana Open Meeting Law under R.S.
-42:4.1 through 10 provides the methods by which public meetings are conducted.
+42:12 provides the methods by which public meetings are conducted.
 The statement of purpose of the Open Meetings Act states, “it is essential to the maintenance of a democratic society that public business be performed in an open and public manner and that the citizens be advised of and aware of the performance of public officials and the deliberations and decisions that go into the making of public policy.
 Toward this end, the provisions of this Chapter shall be construed liberally.”